spreedated/yetanothersidebar/README.md

 ![Tests: NUnit](https://img.shields.io/badge/tests-NUnit-464646?logo=nunit&logoColor=white)
 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

-YetAnotherMonitor is a modern, customizable sidebar application for Windows, designed to provide real-time monitoring of various data sources directly on your desktop.
+Yet another Sidebar is a modern, customizable sidebar application for Windows, designed to provide real-time monitoring of various data sources directly on your desktop.

 The sidebar displays up-to-date information such as weather conditions, gas station prices, hardware telemetry and more, all in a visually appealing and interactive interface.